Konstructa/Konstructa/README.md

 - ⚡ Fun fact: ...
 -->

+-  ✨ Dev Javascript and Typescript
--  ✨ ILP with Python
+-  ✨ Basics of Python
+-  ✨ Basics of AWS
+-  ✨ SQL - SQLServer and MysqlSql
--  🌱 I’m currently learning SQL
+-  🌱 I’m currently learning ReactJS with Typescript
 -  🌱 I’m currently learning NodeJS with Typescript
 -  🔭 I’m currently working on projects to practice my studies
 -  📫 How to reach me: [Linkedin](https://www.linkedin.com/in/milena-limoeiro-51739b210/)